Courtesy: Steve Lasky • Museum of Family History

 Read more at: ‘A Search for Traces’ photo exhibition opened in Bonn

 This is my uncle Maximilian Hauster, born in Czernowitz on 26.11.1909, deported to and perished in Auschwitz in 1943.
 Does anybody out there recognize the (students) beret Maximilian wore on that photo, which he presented to the authorities at the time of immigration to Belgium in 1929?

 More details on Maximilian’s fate are available at

 as well as for in total 104 Bukovinians, who were deported – as my uncle – via Mecheln in Belgium to Auschwitz:

 Only two women and two men out of 104 deportees survived after 8 May 1945: Sara Adler and Theresia Breitner from Czernowitz, Wilhelm Berler from Nepolokoutz and Juda Meier Fleischer from Siret.
-96,2% of the people originated from Bukovina deported on these in total 28 Transports were wiped out.
+96,2% of the people originated from Bukovina deported on in total 28 transports were wiped out.

 On 05/23/1961 Perla Mark, the wife of Dr. Abraham Jakob Mark, testified in Jerusalem at the Adolf Eichmann Trial.
 Session 48 begins with the testimony from Perla Mark who describes the burning of the main synagogue in Czernowitz and the murder of Jews including her husband, the town’s chief rabbi.
 The testimony from Theodor Löwenstein follows.
 Löwenstein describes the physical measures against the Jews in Romania including the pogroms in Jassy, Bessarabia, and Bukovina.
 Löwenstein gives an account of the deportations from Czernowitz to the Transnistria and Bogdanovka camps.
 He also gives an estimate of the number of Romanian Jews that were exterminated.